utsav82/edio/README.md

    - Use the file input to upload an audio file from your device.

 3. **Specify Trim Times:**
-   - Enter the start and end times in seconds to specify the portion of the audio to trim.
+   - Enter the start and end times to specify the portion of the audio to trim.

 4. **Trim and Download:**
    - Click the "Trim Audio" button to process the file.
 The trimmed audio will be available for download.